 St Michael’s Park has a number of different play areas and youngsters will love exploring this picturesque park which is within easy walking distance of the town centre.
 Dogs are not permitted.

 Popular with families and dog walkers alike, Harebushes Wood (not far from the Abbey Grounds) is a hidden gem.
 This working wood looks stunning at all times of the year, particularly when the bluebells appear in the spring, and has a number of walks including a 1-mile circular walk which is great for families.

 Just to the west of the town is the Roman Amphitheatre which is said to be one of the best-preserved in Britain.
 Stroll through the ancient amphitheatre and let little ones’ imaginations run wild as they experience some Roman history!
 You can also walk in nearby Querns Wood.

 Walks in the surrounding areas

-The Chedworth Roman Villa Walk is a moderate circular walk starting from the Roman Villa through Yanworth and Chedworth.
+Experience the beautiful countryside and woodland around Chedworth on the Chedworth Roman Villa walk, a moderate circular walk starting from the Roman Villa through Yanworth and Chedworth.